Transcend allows for granular role-based access control to restrict what your organization

 scopes.
 For this reason, we allow you to create

 teams of members, and assign scopes to everyone in that team.
 If you remove a member from a team, that member will lose the scopes it had from that team unless the member was also individually assigned those scopes.

-You can manage and create new "Teams" on the Users and Scopes → tab.
+You can manage and invite new "Users" on from your profile icon in the bottom left, then "Administration", then Users & Permissions → tab.

 When one of your employees logs into Transcend for the first time using their SSO login, if you expose some certain attributes to Transcend, the employee will be assigned to the Transcend team when their account is created, thus giving them a specific set of scopes by default.